Dealing with and preventing ice dams

 Hire an energy professional

-Weatherization contractors, (also "Energy Management and Conservation Consultants" or "Insulation Contractors") are professionals who can deal with the heat transfer problem that creates ice dams.
+Weatherization contractors are professionals who can deal with the heat transfer problem that creates ice dams.

 - The contractor you hire should conduct a blower door test to evaluate how airtight your ceiling is.
 They also may use an infrared camera to find places in the ceiling where there is excessive heat loss.